 Cookbooks tend to fall into one of two categories.
 The first is the coffee table variety – pretty to look at and read, but not all that practical.
 French Laundry cookbook, I’m looking at you – not many people are going to spend two days making a Caesar salad.
 On the other side are the more frequently used practical books; the ones that are typically splattered with food after a few years.
 My preconceived notion of the just-released Le Pigeon – Cooking at the Dirty Bird, fell along coffee table lines; I expected lots of pretty recipes for things I wouldn’t be likely to try at home.
 Instead, I’m finding myself marking many of them for future use.
 This is not to impugn the design or photography.
-The images by David Reamer are beautiful, and the layout and overall content makes this an easy cookbook to sit down and read from cover to cover.
+The images by David Reamer are beautiful, and the layout and overall content make this an easy cookbook to sit down and read from cover to cover.

 Le Pigeon – Cooking at the Dirty Bird is a collaboration, written over two years by chef Gabriel Rucker and Meredith Erickson, with pastry chef Lauren Fortgang and front of the house manager Andrew Fortgang.
 342 pages long, it is separated into 125 recipes over twelve chapters: “Lettuce and Such”, “Tongue”, “Fat Liver”, “Little Birds”, “Rabbit”, “Small Fish Dishes”, “Big Fish Dishes”, “Pork”, “Horns and Antlers”, “Lamb”, “Veg” and “Desserts”.
 Interspersed you’ll find sections the on the background of Rucker and how the restaurant came to be, a love letter from Gabriel to the Plymouth Valiant (yes, the car), a wine section by Andrew Fortgang, a few pages about “The Weird and Wonderful World of Lars Norgren” who provides foraged ingredients such as mushrooms and wild nettles, and an essay from Steve Jones of the Cheese Bar – including his ideal cheese case.